qiaonishi/qiaonishi.github.io/_pages/research.md

 * "Designing Entry Strategies for Subscription Platforms:
 The Case of ClassPass and MoviePass", with Esther Gal-Or (Revise and Resubmit at _Management Science_)
-* "When Walmart Leaves Town:
-How Store Closures Impact Consumer Shopping Behavior", with Jeffrey Inman and Dinesh Gauri (Finalizing for submission to _Journal of Marketing Research_)
+* "'Store Closed': How Consumers Respond to Retail Store Closures", with Jeffrey Inman and Dinesh Gauri (Under review at _Journal of Marketing Research_)

 Work in Progress